Backing Up TrueNAS

 TrueNAS has several options that allow you to back up data:

-Both TrueCloud backup and cloud sync tasks require setting up a cloud service provider account and adding the credentials in TrueNAS before configuring and scheduling the tasks.
+TrueCloud backup and cloud sync tasks require setting up a cloud service provider account and adding the credentials in TrueNAS before configuring and scheduling the tasks.

 Replication requires setting up SSH credentials before configuring and scheduling the task.
-Rsync tasks can be configured with SSH credentials or set up to use a module.
+Rsync tasks can be configured with SSH credentials or set to use a module.

 Using TrueCloud Backup or Cloud Sync